 respective docker files and the

 The application server is a standard Elixir Phoenix setup using Absinthe to handle the GraphQl interface and AMQP to handle the interface to the RabbitMQ message broker.
-One of the things to keep in mind for services that is a part of a larger setup is that we need to develop it and test it in isolation.
+One of the things to keep in mind for services that are a part of a more extensive setup is that we need to develop it and test it in isolation.
 Hence the module that implements functions for RPC over RabbitMq id mocked and has an IO implementation that merely echoes what it gets.
 This yields a solution where the only code that can not be tested on the service level is the production implemented of the RPC module, which is sufficient.

-We use a machine learned model written in Python using PyTorch.
-The example code is moved over and augmented by the glue making it responsive to new requests in the queue.
+We use a machine-learned model written in Python using PyTorch.
+The example code is moved over and augmented by the glue, making it responsive to new requests in the queue.

-Lastly, everything is orchestrated using docker compose. this includes
+Lastly, everything is orchestrated using docker-compose. this includes

 Docker files for each project and a